 Under Interfaces > (assign), create a new OPT interface, and assign it to the physical network card that is on WAN.
 For example, if the WAN on the assignment page is “PPPOE0(re2)”, choose re2, and Save the changes.

-Go to Interfaces > (new OPT interface), and Enable the interface.
+In the pfSense® webGUI, go to Interfaces > (new OPT interface), and Enable the interface.
 Give it an IP address in the same subnet as the modem, such as 192.168.1.5/24.
 Do not set a gateway.
 Rename the interface to ModemAccess or a similar useful name.

 Now NAT needs to be configured to translate traffic destined to the modem to the new interface.
 This is necessary so the modem sees the traffic sourced from an IP on its local subnet.
 Without this NAT, it would be necessary to configure a route on the modem so it knows how to reach the internal subnet.
 With some modems this isn’t possible, and in most cases it’s easier to NAT the traffic so routing isn’t a concern.
 To add the NAT, browse to Firewall > NAT, and click the Outbound tab.
 Switch to Manual Outbound NAT and click Save.
 A rule for LAN to WAN is automatically added.